sifaserdarozen/CodeTrain/readme.md

 Catch for unit tests https://github.com/philsquared/Catch

 ### License
 Please check individual licanse information of used 3rd parties.

 Questions / challenges at directories belongs to;
 * ./codility belongs to www.codility.com
+* ./hackerrank belongs to www.hackerrank.com

 All remaining part is MIT.